cdsittampalam/documentation/docs/Qredo App Overview.md

 id: Qredo App Overview
 ---

-The Qredo Network is an institutional grade clearing and settlement network for digital assets.
+The Qredo app allows you to use the Qredo network.
+The Qredo network is an institutional grade clearing and settlement network for digital assets.

-Built for professional investors to securely transfer digital assets instantly whilst delivering:
+Built for professional investors, the Qredo network securely transfers digital assets instantly whilst delivering:

 *   zero clearing and settlement risk
 *   zero counterparty risk